The story of Samson has many lessons for men of today who fall in love without taking caution.

 Bear in mind that Samson and other Bible characters such as King Saul, Jonah, Moses, and others did not show obedience to God.
 And because of that God punished them appropriately.
 They paid for their disobedience.
 We must, therefore, be very careful not to be “sons of disobedience.”

 The description of the tragedy of Samson was pathetic as his lover, Delilah betrayed him.
 This is a good short story for kids; especially those from Christian families.
+There is a heart-touching moral lesson of Samson and Delilah’s story.
+We must take it seriously so that we do not fall into the dreadful hand of the Lord.

 Most of us have only heard of and known Samson as the strongest man ever to live on our planet.
 To me, the story of Samson is one of the greatest stories ever told.
 His lifestyle was so real and intriguing as the Bible authenticates it in Judges chapter 14 to chapter 16.